 On the V1 video you can see how the kneading machine is working on the dough.
 The dough must be worked very well, until it separates from the wall of the dish of the kneading machine.
 Otherwise it will break, and it will not stretch well.
 In the preparing of the Somodi kalács it is very important for the dough to stretch easily.

 After kneading the consistency/softness of the dough should be similar to what you can see on the V2 and V3 videos, or it could be a little harder.
-We place the dough in a dish, just as shown on the V3 video, where we will leave it to swell.
+We place the dough in a dish, and smear a little bit of melted butter on it, just as shown on the V3 video, where we will leave it to swell.
 On the wall of the dish, in a height of two fingers we leave a mark (with a piece of dough) that will show how much we want the dough to swell.
 (K3/6).
 The swelling is finished when the dough reaches the sign.

 After the swelling period the dough must be ripped out of the dish where it was left to swell.
 When we are ripping it out we can also divide it in multiple pieces, depending on the number and the size of our cooking dishes.
 From this dough i made two cakes: one smaller one, and one bigger.
 The dough must use up approximately half of the cooking dish, because during cooking the dough will swell much more.
 While we are ripping the dough out we need to oil the dough and our hands with melted butter so that the dough doesn't stick to the hands.
 The dough is placed on a tray, we sprinkle a little flour on to of the dough, and we leave it to rest for 15-20 minutes, until the dough will start to swell a little bit on the tray too.
 (We can see two cakes [coming from one original dough] resting on the K1 pictures in the corner).